-The Curriculum Guide presents a quick overview of the CE curriculum and tracks.
+The Curriculum Guide (pdf) presents a quick overview of the CE curriculum and tracks.

 There are many choices that you can make as you enroll in our undergraduate civil engineering program.
 Among these is a choice of a concentration within Civil Engineering.
 Our undergraduate program offers four tracks:

-- Environmental Engineering deals with the planning, design and management of facilities and systems that protect public health and environmental quality.
-This includes the production & distribution of potable water, the treatment and disposal of municipal & industrial wastewater, management of solid and hazardous wastes, remediation of contaminated soil and groundwater, and air pollution control;
+- Environmental engineering deals with the planning, design and management of facilities and systems that protect public health and environmental quality.
+This includes the production and distribution of potable water, treatment and disposal of municipal and industrial wastewater, management of solid and hazardous wastes, remediation of contaminated soil and groundwater, and air pollution control.

-- Transportation/Materials Engineering focuses on the planning, design, materials, construction and operation of roadways, highways, railways, airports, and urban mass transit systems; and
+- Transportation/Materials engineering focuses on the planning, design, materials, construction and operation of roadways, highways, railways, airports and urban mass transit systems.

-- Water Resources Engineering encompasses design, construction, and management of structures & systems for flood control and to provide water for drinking and household uses, irrigation, power production, recreation and wildlife.
+- Water resources engineering encompasses design, construction, and management of structures and systems for flood control, and to provide water for drinking and household uses, irrigation, power production, recreation, and wildlife.

-Construction Engineering Track - This track prepares you specifically for employment in the construction industry, such as with general or specialty contractors, construction divisions of major industrial concerns, or governmental agencies.
-Other employment areas might include financial lenders, equipment manufacturers, or material producers.
+This track prepares you specifically for employment in the construction industry, such as with general or specialty contractors, construction divisions of major industrial concerns, or governmental agencies.
+Other employment areas might include financial lenders, equipment manufacturers or material producers.

-Environmental Engineering Track - In this track, you are prepared for employment in the environmental field, specifically water and wastewater utilities, regional and federal regulatory agencies, consulting firms, and pollution control industries.
-If you are enrolled in this track, you can also obtain a secondary major in Natural Resources & Environmental Sciences with as little as 3 hours of extra coursework.
+In this track, you are prepared for employment in the environmental field, specifically water and wastewater utilities, regional and federal regulatory agencies, consulting firms, and pollution control industries.
+If you are enrolled in this track, you can also obtain a secondary major in Natural Resources and Environmental Sciences with as little as three hours of extra coursework.

 Transportation/Materials Engineering Track - This track allows you to obtain a B.S. in civil engineering while preparing more specifically for employment in the transportation industry.